California

 • Your payment fits your budget.
 That means principal, interest, taxes, insurance, and HOA dues if there is one.

 • You have cash reserves after closing.
-You do not want to use every dollar for the down payment and then get hit with repairs.
+Don't use every dollar for the down payment and then get hit with repairs.

 • You want stability.
 Fixed-rate financing gives you a more predictable payment than rent increases over time.